-With the new year approaching, we’re all thinking about resolutions.
+With the new year upon us, we’re all thinking about resolutions.
 While losing weight and getting your finances in order are two popular choices, one resolution many of us make year after year is to get organized, once and for all.

-The truth is, no one ever gets organized once and for all; it’s a process, and one all of us have to refine frequently.
+The truth is, no one ever finishes organizing their life; it’s a process, and one all of us have to refine frequently.
 Still, the beginning of a new year is a good time to look at the tools you use to organize your life and see if there are ways you can make things better.

-The best tools for organizing vary by person.
+The best organization tools vary by person.
 An online grocery list may work great for some families, while others would find it a burden and work better with paper.
 Part of getting organized requires experimenting with tools to identify the ones that work best for you.